Mamiololo01/Fundamental_of_Docker/README.md

 Example: docker image rm nginx

-removing dangling images, stopped containers, dangling build cache and networks not used
+Removing dangling images, stopped containers, dangling build cache and networks not used

 docker system prune

 -a => remove unused images, as well

-getting shell access to the container
+Getting shell access to the container

 docker run -it --name=container1 centos => press Ctrl+P +Q to exit the container without stopping it

-getting a shell in a running container
+Getting a shell in a running container

 docker container exec -it CONTAINER_ID|CONTAINER_NAME bash

 Example: docker container exec -it container1 bash

 executing shell commands in running container